USAJOBS/help-center/how-to/search/advanced/department-and-agency.md

 ---
 permalink: /how-to/search/advanced/department-and-agency/
 layout: article
+section: how-to
 title: How to search by department and agency
+breadcrumb: How to search by department and agency
 category: Advanced Search
 tags: [search, advanced, department, agency]
 ---